No lab centers are available in this city

 Typhoid is a highly infectious monsoon-related disease.
 This disease is usually caused by contaminated food and water.
 This bacterial infection (caused by the bacteria Salmonella typhi) is more prevalent in areas where hand washing is less frequent.
 Signs and symptoms of typhoid include a high fever, headache, stomach pain, diarrhea or constipation, weakness, etc. Without proper treatment, there may be several complications in typhoid fever.
 If you experience any of the aforementioned symptoms of typhoid or complications, then you should immediately consult a physician.
 The healthcare provider would collect a small sample of your blood, stool, and urine for the test to look for the presence of S. Typhi bacteria for the detection of typhoid.
 Upon diagnosis of typhoid, your treatment will be started.
 Some common tips to reduce the infection spread would be washing hands using soap and water before eating or preparing food and after using the toilet.
 One can also use an alcohol-based sanitiser when soap and water are unavailable.
 Drinking only bottled or purified water as contaminated water is one of the major causes of typhoid infection.

 Most common during monsoons, viral fever is any fever that’s caused by a viral infection.
 It can cause a person to feel irritable, fatigued, and achy.
-Other symptoms may include a runny nose, coughing, nausea, etc. While a viral fever usually goes away with time and supportive measures, you should seek medical help if you have a body temperature that is too high or has continuous vomiting.
+Other symptoms may include a runny nose, coughing, nausea, etc. While a viral fever usually goes away with time and supportive measures, you should seek medical help if you have a body temperature that is too high or if you have been continuously vomiting.

 The monsoon heat and humid weather invite viral and fungal infections, a perfect setting that encourages skin infections.
 Skin Eczema, Scabies, Acne, Dermatitis, Heat Rash, Warts, Skin rash, Itchy Skin, and Skin allergy are the most common monsoon skin problems during this season.
 Common tips to avoid skin disease during monsoons will be to pay attention to personal hygiene at all times by bathing daily and washing your feet and hands once you reach home.
 Use dermatologists-approved soap, and skin creams, and keep the health of your skin in check.
 Also, try to avoid clothes, and socks with synthetic fabric as they do not allow skin pores to breathe or evaporation of sweat from your skin.
 In spite of taking such preventive measures, you might get affected by infections.
 In cases, the disease aggravates, it is advised to consult a dermatologist for medical treatment.